 Help for an Unregulated Profession

-The results of these systems and those who use them has helped the company become recognized as an influential leader in the industry.
-K9-1 currently has the most viewed youtube channel in the world dedicated to dog training and is partnered with the Paladin Center in Carmel, NY to offer one of the biggest dog training spaces in the world at 130,000 square feet training area, classrooms, and banquet halls for hosting seminars and other events.
+The results of these systems and those who use them, have helped the company become recognized as an influential leader in the industry.
+K9-1 currently has the most viewed youtube channel, dedicated to dog training, in the world and is partnered with the Paladin Center in Carmel, NY to offer one of the biggest dog training spaces in the world at 130,000 square feet training area, classrooms, and banquet halls for hosting seminars and other events.
 Through these venues and this community website, the future goals of the company are to increase the professionalism in the industry by exchanging knowledge and working together with other professionals to create a more regulated field that will benefit professionals, pet owners, and most importantly our four-legged companions.